isomerpages/enterprisesg-sac/media/news-releases/_posts/2023-11-23-post-Participation of TIC Companies at Food & Hotels Asia (FHA) 2023.md

 Next year’s FHA will be held between 23 – 26 Aoril 2004.
 If you are a TIC company and is interested to participate in FHA as an exhibitor or panellist, please reach out via this <a href="mailto:CHEA_Weiqiang@enterprisesg.gov.sg"> CHEA_Weiqiang@enterprisesg.gov.sg</a>

+Next year’s FHA will be held between 23 – 26 Aoril 2004.
+If you are a TIC company and is interested to participate in FHA as an exhibitor or panellist, please reach out via this
 <a href="mailto:CHEA_Weiqiang@enterprisesg.gov.sg">link</a>